amazon-connect/amazon-connect-streams/Documentation.md

 ```
 Subscribes a callback that starts whenever the currently selected contact on the CCP changes.
 The callback is called when the contact changes in the UI (i.e. via `click` events) or via `connect.core.viewContact()`.

+More precisely, `onViewContact` is called in the below scenarios:

+1. There is a new incoming contact, and there are no other contacts currently open in CCP.
+This includes both outbound contacts and contacts that are accepted using auto-accept
+2. A contact is closed and there is at least one other open contact
+    1. CCP will call `onViewContact` with the next contact in the list of contacts
+3. A contact has been selected as the active contact in CCP.
+This can happen in multiple ways
+    1. An agent clicks on that contact’s tab in native or embedded CCP
+    2. CCP will trigger `onViewContact` when the close contact button is clicked in native or embedded CCP.
+CCP will call `onViewContact` with the next contact in the list of contacts.
+Note that this is redundant with scenario 2 and will result in `onViewContact` being called twice.
+4. A new contact has been accepted using the accept contact button in native or embedded CCP
+5. `connect.core.viewContact` is called in your custom implementation
+6. There are some cases when `onViewContact` is called with an empty string.
+This denotes that the active contact has been unset.
+That happens in the following scenarios:
+    1. The close contact button is clicked and there are no other active contacts
+    2. An agent clicks on a new channel in CCP
+        1. Note: in this case `onViewContact` will be called with a contact from the newly selected channel shortly after

 ### `connect.core.onAuthFail()`
 ```js